 “Blockchain” has dozens of definitions, it’s basically what people want it to be.
 That’s why you may read articles about “blockchain” solving almost any issue and transforming every single industry.
-It’s a logical fallacy as “blockchain” is used by many as a synonym of “software”, and it’s true that software is eating the world.
+It’s a logical fallacy as “blockchain” is used by many as a synonym of “software leveraging cryptography”, and it’s true that software is eating the world.

 In reality, blockchains were designed to solve one specific problem: the double spending of digital cash without relying on a central third party.
 The only innovation of bitcoin in 2009 is that it gets rid of central authorities.
-All the other functionalities (append only database, linked lists, peer to peer networking, consensus protocols in distributed environments, merkle trees, public/private cryptographic keys, etc.) are 30 year old pieces of technology that can be used in traditional software in centralized environments.
+All the other functionalities (append only database, linked lists, peer to peer networking, consensus protocols in distributed environments, merkle trees, public/private cryptographic keys, etc.) are 30-year-old pieces of technology that are used in distributed software in centralized environments.

-So it’s obvious that all the use cases involving authorities such as voting, provenance and any case involving “somebody” certifying something do not need a blockchain.
-Same with any case involving real world assets or products, as a blockchain can only manage what’s natively stored in the system.
+So it’s obvious that all the use cases involving authorities such as voting, provenance and any case involving a public or private entity do not need a blockchain.
+Same with any case involving real world assets or products, as a blockchain can only manage native digital tokens.
 To expand on those arguments and debunk fake blockchain use cases, you may use the following links:

 Supply chain / Credentialing / Provenance